Background: AI Everywhere, Governance Nowhere

 Can a small IT team deploy and manage Areebi?

 Yes.
 Areebi deploys as a single golden image on your existing infrastructure.
-This company's 4-person IT team completed the full deployment in 8 days alongside their normal responsibilities.
+A small IT team can complete deployment in 1-2 weeks alongside their normal responsibilities.
 The platform is designed to be low-maintenance after initial configuration, with automated policy enforcement and alerting that minimizes ongoing administrative overhead.

 How does Areebi help with enterprise sales and security questionnaires?

 Areebi's compliance reporting engine generates evidence-backed responses for vendor security assessments, including AI governance control documentation, DLP policy specifications, audit log samples, and risk score metrics.
-Companies use these reports to answer AI-specific questions on security questionnaires with specific evidence rather than policy statements.
+These reports are designed to answer AI-specific questions on security questionnaires with specific evidence rather than policy statements.

 What types of shadow AI tools does Areebi detect?